gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 ---

 !!! note "Development Server"
-    If you are updating Omeka on the Windows XAMPP development server, and then, only if core file
-    `application\libraries\Omeka\File\Derivative\Strategy\ExternalImageMagick.php` has changed in the new Omeka release, edit the file to define the ImageMagick constant as:
+    If you are updating Omeka on the Windows XAMPP development server, whether or not `application\libraries\Omeka\File\Derivative\Strategy\ExternalImageMagick.php` has changed in the new Omeka release, edit the file to define the ImageMagick constant as:
     `const IMAGEMAGICK_CONVERT_COMMAND = 'magick.exe';`